rolling-scopes-school/tasks/angular/modules/forms/README-ENG.md

 - The basics of working with `Forms` in Angular
 - The difference between `Template-driven` and `Reactive` forms
 - How to create and use both types of forms
-- The role of built-in validators and how to use them
+- The concept of validators in Angular and how to use built-in and custom ones
 - How to create custom validators

 ## Approximate time to complete this module: